A Creed perfume costs more than $300 for a 100 ml / 3.4 fl oz bottle. As of the time of writing this article, the Aventus perfume is $445.

 The other side of the coin is that a successful perfume can become a blockbuster seller with $100 million+ in sales every year, such as Chanel No. 5 or YSL Black Opium.

-Because of this, there is a huge amount of competition in the fragrance space with small players eating away at the “niche” end of the market, and big brands like Dior or Yves Saint Lauren dropping $50-100 million marketing campaigns trying to get a new perfume line off the ground for the mainstream segment.
+Because of this, there is a huge amount of competition in the fragrance space with small players eating away at the “niche” end of the market, while big brands like Dior or Yves Saint Lauren swallow the mainstream segment with $50-100 million marketing campaigns for new perfume lines.

 The end result is a brutally competitive, winner-takes-all industry where most perfumes fail to make their money back.